 Tropical Ecology in Belize

-The laboratory will consist of two weeks in the field during the summer, principally in Belize, but also briefly in Guatemala, where we will study tropical flora and fauna in several different ecosystems: coral reefs, pine savannahs, rainforests, and mangrove swamps.
-We will interact with groups working on the conservation of plants and animals in Central America and with locals who practice subsistance farming.
+The program will consist of two weeks in the field during the summer, principally in Belize, but also briefly in Guatemala, where we will study tropical flora and fauna in several different ecosystems: coral reefs, pine savannahs, rainforests, and mangrove swamps.
+We will interact with groups working on the conservation of plants and animals in Central America and with locals who practice subsistence farming.

 Financial aid agreements between Southern Miss and other universities are available, if requested.
-If more information is needed, contact the Southern Miss International Programs Office.
+If more information is needed, contact the Southern Miss' Office of Study Abroad.

 Mac H. Alford, Ph.D.